SANIA-GUL/PROJECT-5/README.md

 Step4:

-Pass the dereverberated mixture through SONET ang generate ILD and IPD masks for target and interferer.
+Pass the dereverberated mixture through Pretrained SONET network (gregnet for ILD and ipdnet for IPD; trained at 30 and 90 degrees target-masker separation) and generate ILD and IPD masks for target and interferer.

 Step5: